rakinmohammedrafeeq/dextera/README.md

 ## How It Works

 - **Cursor Movement**
-  The system cursor is moved based on the index fingertip position using `pyautogui.moveTo()`.

-The system cursor is moved based on the wrist position (landmark 0) using pyautogui.moveTo().
-(This can optionally be changed to use the index finger for more intuitive control.)
+  The system cursor is moved based on the wrist position using `pyautogui.moveTo()`.

 - **Left Click (Thumb + Index)**
   When the thumb and index fingertip come close together (pinch), a left click is triggered.